MarilynFranklin/traffic-sign-classifier/README.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 The model was very sure for each image prediction.
-The first three output a probability of "1.00000000e+00" so I'm not sure of the exact value for these, but it is slightly smaller than 1.
+The first three had a top probability so close to 1 that it simply output "1.00000000e+00".
 For the last two images, the top probabilities were both around .99.

 Here's the top 5 probabilities for each image in detail: